 Before the start of fall semester of the second year, the PhD student, and their PhD Dissertation Advisor, along with the advice of the Director of Graduate Studies and approval of the Department Chair, identify possible faculty members for the five-person PhD Dissertation Committee.
-A typical committee is made up of four Biochemistry and Molecular Biology faculty members with the fifth member from a department other than Biochemistry and Molecular Biology.
+A typical committee is made up of four Biochemistry and Molecular Biology faculty members with the fifth member from a department other than Biochemistry and Molecular Biology at the University of Iowa.
 The committee chair must be a member of the Biochemistry and Molecular Biology faculty.
 Secondary faculty members of Biochemistry and Molecular Biology are also possible options for committee members.
 In special cases the student may request a Dissertation Committee composed of three Biochemistry and Molecular Biology faculty members and two non-Biochemistry and Molecular Biology Department faculty members.
 In exceptional cases, the outside member could be from another institution.
-However, this requires clear justification and approval of the Director of Graduate Studies and the Department Chair.
+However, this requires clear justification and approval of the Director of Graduate Studies, the Department Chair and Graduate College.
 The student's Dissertation Advisor is not a member of the Dissertation Committee; however, the Advisor may attend the student's dissertation meetings as an observer.

 The Dissertation Committee should be composed of faculty members who are able to evaluate the dissertation research and include members with expertise in diverse areas.
 Because the student and the student's Advisor should know who could best help the student with the dissertation, they should have a primary and initial role in nominating members for the committee.
-Dissertation Committee members should be chosen in compliance with university standards regarding conflict of interest.1
+Dissertation Committee members should be chosen in compliance with university standards regarding conflict of interest.

 The selection procedure is as follows.
 Before the start of the fall semester of the second year, the student should submit to the Director of Graduate Studies a list of at least eight faculty members in order of preference to serve on the student's Dissertation Committee.
 The student need not ask members of the Biochemistry and Molecular Biology faculty if they would be willing to serve; however, the student should make the request of potential members outside the department.
 When a committee cannot be composed with faculty on the student's list, the Director of Graduate Studies may discuss alternatives with the student.
-Taking these
+Taking these preferences into account, the Director of Graduate Studies and Department Chair will compose the committees and appoint one person to be chairperson.
+To achieve equitable distribution and to maintain the diversity that can accommodate and facilitate evolving research objectives, the committee may include members who are not among the first eight faculty members suggested.
+A faculty member should decline the invitation if there is a conflict of interest.
+The committee membership should be finalized by October 1st in preparation for the first Dissertation Committee meeting near the end of the fall semester of the second year.

-1 University of Iowa Graduate College policy on faculty and student conflict of interest (COI)
+&lt;sup>1 University of Iowa Graduate College policy on faculty and student conflict of interest (COI)